IAmJonoBo/Chiron/docs/GAP_ANALYSIS.md

 ## Documentation Gaps

 - `IMPLEMENTATION_SUMMARY.md` and `ROADMAP.md` previously marked all phases ✅; several features are still skeletons or missing entry points (see MCP and feature flag issues above).
-- `TESTING_IMPLEMENTATION_SUMMARY.md` claimed "1,437 lines of tests" with ≥80% coverage; the refreshed run now reaches 89.10% coverage, yet 140+ Pact warnings persist and branch-level confidence is uneven.
+ - `TESTING_IMPLEMENTATION_SUMMARY.md` claimed "1,437 lines of tests" with ≥80% coverage; the refreshed run now reaches 83.96% coverage, yet 145 Pact warnings persist and branch-level confidence is uneven.
 - `docs/README.md` highlighted guides that assume working CI reproducibility and MCP integrations; these paths require revalidation once the underlying tooling is implemented.
+- `docs/index.md` now includes an auto-generated Diataxis overview sourced from `docs/diataxis.json`; update the mapping when adding new guides to keep categories accurate.

 ## Recommendations